 Any contract for professional services must be properly documented and approved prior to the services being performed.
-(If the contract is to be processed at the local school level and will not be paid with system funds, refer to separate instructions for Local Schools.)
+(If the contract is to be initiated at the local school level but processed and paid with system funds, please refer to separate procedures and coordinate with applicable central office department regarding process.)

 Professional services are those services provided to the Baldwin County Board of Education (BCBOE) by individuals who are not employees or professional services provided by a business or professional entity.
 Please refer to the guidance below from the State of Alabama Department of Finance for guidelines that distinguish between contractors (professional services) and employees.
 Contracts must not be executed for services that would fall under the definition of one of BCBOE's positions or under the definition of an employer/employee relationship rather than a contract for professional services.
-Each school administrator or department supervisor/coordinator or Executive Staff member initiating a Contract for Professional Services must ensure that the contract is in compliance with IRS guidelines regarding the definition of a contractor/vendor.
+Each school administrator or department supervisor/coordinator or Executive staff member initiating a Contract for Professional Services must ensure that the contract is in compliance with IRS guidelines regarding the definition of a contractor/vendor.

-Procedures for Contracts Paid with System Funds: Contracts should be approved by all parties including Business and Finance prior to the Superintendent's approval and prior to the services being performed.
+Procedures for Contracts Paid with Local School Funds: Contracts less than \$15,000 paid with local school funds may be approved and processed at the school level.
 Any contract for professional services for \$15,000 or greater must be approved by the Board.
-Once approval has been obtained, all contracts must be sent to BFApprovals@bcbe.org for processing.
-Each department is responsible for forwarding any Board Approved Contracts (AP-C) to Accounts Payable.
 Professional services require a completed and approved Contract (AP-C) and payment for services provided are authorized and processed with the same AP-C form or with a standard business invoice that contains all required information regarding the services provided in the contract.
 The following procedures must be followed when entering into contracts for professional services, consultants and/or presenters.
-This guidance and the forms are effective for all services immediately.
+This guidance and the forms are effective for all services beginning immediately.
 All old forms must be destroyed.
 The new forms have been placed on the website.

-Procedures for Contracts Processed and Paid at Central Office Level:
+Procedures for Contracts Processed and Paid with Local School Funds:

-1. Submit W-9 if applicable
+1. Submit W-9 if applicable.

-Similar to a requisition, at the initiation of a contract, obtain a W-9 form from the contractor if new and an updated W-9 if applicable.
-Staff may email form to BCBOEAccounting@bcbe.org.
-Due to privacy requirements for Social Security Numbers, never email a W-9 or any document containing Social Security Numbers!
+Obtain a W-9 form from the contractor if new and an up-dated W-9 if applicable.
+Submit W-9's to LSA staff as usual.
+As directed in the past, due to privacy requirements for Social Security Numbers never email a W-9 or any document containing Social Security Numbers!